Brand name: Femara

 Fetal/Neonatal Morbidity and Mortality

 May cause fetal harm.
 Embryotoxic, fetotoxic, and teratogenic in animals.
-Contraindicated in women who are pregnant.
+Contraindicated in pregnancy.
 Test for pregnancy prior to initiation of the drug.
 Advise females of reproductive potential to use effective contraceptive methods during therapy and for ≥3 weeks after discontinuance of the drug.
 If used during pregnancy or patient becomes pregnant, apprise of fetal hazard.

 Specific Populations